caas-team/py-kube-downscaler/chart/README.md

-# Deploy Kube-downscaler using Helm chart
+# Deploy py-kube-downscaler using Helm chart

-This directory contains tutorial to deploy Kube-downscaler.
+This directory contains tutorial to deploy py-kube-downscaler.

 ## Configuring your Deployment to downscale